An epic tale that’s nearly 4500 years old, the Bhagavad Gita captures the essence of the warrior and how to deal with life’s intense moral decisions.

 By being inactive, you are still choosing.
 You’re choosing not to act, and it’s also creating an impact.
 So the question is: what kind of impact do you want to create?
 The quote you’re thinking of is action for action’s sake, not to bear the fruit of one’s actions.

-And the idea of that as you do it, to get it done; you don’t do it for the result.
+And the idea is that you do it to get it done; you don’t do it for the result.

-Speaking to it in a larger platform, just in terms of the youth in America and the idea of not voting, a large movement of people don’t believe that they should vote because it doesn’t make a difference.
-So the question is, why even put energy towards something if it’s already been decided pre-decided.
+Speaking to it on a larger platform, just in terms of the youth in America and the idea of not voting, a large movement of people don’t believe that they should vote because it doesn’t make a difference.
+So the question is, why even put energy towards something if it’s already been decided pre-decided?
 What’s the point of doing it?

 The practice then, taken from the Gita, would be to practice non-attachment to the outcome but still act.

 This 2-hour class includes a bit of meditation, the Pavamana Mantra, and a dynamic vinyasa sequence that builds to a peak pose with an arm balance in Visvamitrasana.

 How We Become Instruments of Change

 One of the biggest things I believe in is that it’s not personal, that none of this is personal.

 I do believe that when particular energies come together, friction creates a particular trajectory.

 I think of it more along the lines of when I make a decision; I’m propelling myself in a particular direction.
 I believe that wherever there’s an action, there’s a reaction.
 There are cause and effect.